Cajun Ten Bean and Ham Soup is bursting with colorful flavor and hearty nutrition! Turn leftover ham into a meal everyone loves!

 - Heat the oil in a large heavy bottomed soup pot and saute the onion for a few minutes.
 Add in the herbs and spices, ham bone and 8 cups water.
 Bring up to a boil.
 Turn off the heat, cover, and let sit for an hour.

-- Bring the soup back up to a simmer and cook until the beans are tender.
+- Add the beans and bring the soup back up to a simmer.
+Cook until the beans are tender.
 Add in the carrots and peppers.

-- If you like a thicker soup, sprinkle in some quick dissolving flour, like Wondra, until you get it as thick as you want it.
-It will continue to thicken as it cools, so don't overdo the flour.
+- If you like a thicker soup, mash some of the beans withthe back of your spoon until you get it as thick as you want it.
+It will continue to thicken as it cools.

 - At this point I like to let the soup cool and then refrigerate until ready to eat.
 This gives the soup time to develop some extra flavor.